Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Relationship between time-independent and -dependent Product formulas

 \subsection{PF in Floquet-Hilbert space}

 We begin by defining the time-independent PF in the Floquet-Hilbert space which can reproduce the time-dependent PF.
-As introduced in Section \ref{Sec:Summary}, Floquet theory dictates that the time-evolution under the time-periodic Hamiltonian $H(t)$ can be organized by the Floquet Hamiltonian $H^F$ [See Eq.~(\ref{Eq_Sum:Time_Evol_Floquet})], defined on the infinite-dimensional Floquet-Hilbert space,

-The infinite series by Eq.~(\ref{Eq_Sum:Time_Evol_Floquet}) gives the time-evolution operator $U(t,t_0)$.
-We attach its detailed explanation in Appendix \ref{A_Sec:Floquet} for this paper to be self-contained.
-We note that, for smoothly varying Hamiltonians $H(t)$ discussed in Sec.~\ref{Subsec:Setup}, the infinite series for $U(t,t_0)$ in Eq.~(\ref{Eq_Sum:Time_Evol_Floquet}) is also uniformly and absolutely convergent.
+As introduced in Section \ref{Sec:Summary}, the time evolution under $H(t)$ can be organized by the Floquet Hamiltonian $H^F$ [See Eq.~(\ref{Eq_Pre:Time_Evol_Floquet})].
+We note that, for smoothly varying Hamiltonians $H(t)$ discussed in Sec.~\ref{Subsec:Setup}, the infinite series for $U(t,t_0)$ in Eq.~(\ref{Eq_Pre:Time_Evol_Floquet}) is uniformly and absolutely convergent \cite{Mizuta_Quantum_2023}.

 We similarly construct a Floquet Hamiltonian $H_\gamma^F$ for each term $H_\gamma (t)$ by

 and then, the time evolution under $H_\gamma (t)$ is expressed by